The Changeling (Star Trek: The Original Series): Reception

 A 2015 retrospective by Keith R. A. DeCandido found the episode disappointing for The Original Series, ranking it a 4/10.
 He thought the concept was decent, but DeCandido felt that the tone was unfitting.
-Various extreme events happen in the episode - billions of Malurians are killed off-screen, Scotty is killed by NOMAD and then resurrected, Uhura has her memories wiped, and four security officers are killed.
-Yet the characters don't seem to grapple with this: the crew has their normal banter and are oddly blasé about the situation, and the episode closes with a joke from Kirk.
+Various extreme events happen in the episode – billions of Malurians are killed off-screen, Scotty is killed by NOMAD and then resurrected, Uhura has her memories wiped, and four security officers are killed.
+Yet the characters do not seem to grapple with this: the crew has their normal banter and are oddly blasé about the situation, and the episode closes with a joke from Kirk.
 He also disliked the episode leaving unexplained how Uhura was restored.

 In 2016, Time magazine named NOMAD the franchise's eighth-best villain.
 The same year, CNET included NOMAD as one of 26 powerful spacecraft of the Star Trek franchise.
 Also in 2016, SyFy noted Nichelle Nichols' performance as Uhura, writing that this episode included her ninth best scene in Star Trek.

-In 2024 Hollywood.com ranked The Changeling at number 33 out of the 79 original series episodes.
+In 2024 Hollywood.com ranked "The Changeling" at number 33 out of the 79 original series episodes.